E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Methodology

-where $\hat{y}$ and $p$ denote the ground-truths and predictions of the noise type (e.g., 1 for shuffle, 2 for randomly replacement and 0 for others in Fig.~\ref{e2s2:fig2}(c)) respectively. $m$ and $c$ are the length of the $\tilde{x}^*_i$ and the classes of noise type.
+where $\hat{y}$ and $p$ denote the ground-truths and predictions of the noise type (\textit{i.e.}, 1 for shuffle, 2 for randomly replacement and 0 for others, as shown in Fig.~\ref{e2s2:fig2}(c)) . $m$ and $c$ are the length of the $\tilde{x}^*_i$ and the classes of noise type.

-As the training progresses, the encoder is forced to acquire both syntactic and semantic knowledge by locally distinguishing shuffled and replaced tokens in context.
-By doing so, the pretrained seq2seq model could effectively detect the noises from the input sentence and perform better on downstream sequence rewriting tasks, e.g., grammatical error correction.
+During training, the encoder is forced to acquire both syntactic and semantic knowledge by locally distinguishing between shuffled and replaced tokens in context.
+Therefore, the pretrained seq2seq model could effectively identify the noises from the input sentence, and perform better on downstream sequence rewriting tasks, \textit{e.g.}, grammatical error correction.
 This training objective performs in a denoising manner and enhances the encoder with more syntactic knowledge, thus we denote it as the denoising objective.